kevingivens/Blog/README.rst

-This repository contains code examples from my blog.
-Unless otherwise noted, all the code here is in the public domain (see the LICENSE file in this repository for more details).
+This repository contains code examples from my `blog http://www.lostinthelyceum.com/.` Unless otherwise noted, all the code here is in the public domain (see the LICENSE file in this repository for more details).